3vincent/nextcloud-back/README.md

 The backup is moved to the backup location that is set in the SETUP Area (`$backupDestination`).

 For security reasons, the database password is passed as an environment variable.
-This variable can be set on execution: `NEXTCLOUDMYSQLPW=mypassword ./nextcloud-backup.sh`
+This variable can be set on execution: `NEXTCLOUDDATABASEPW=mypassword ./nextcloud-backup.sh`

 ## Setup